 Saint Malo’s islets are home to the tomb of the poet Châteaubriand, erected in the face of pettyfogging local objections, scandal and opprobrium.
 At high tide, the Romantic hero is cut off from the mainland, at peace with the sea and sky.
 But at low tide, a causeway (my cover picture) is exposed and we can walk out to join him.
 Time and tide may cut us off from great writing or art, but they may also lay bare the connections that existed all along.
 Translation can help us across.

 About my T-shirt

-Art Girl Rising is an activist group promoting women artists in museums and galleries, and women in contemporary art.
+Available from Art Girl Rising, who promote women artists in museums and galleries, and women in contemporary art.
 My namesake is of course Louise Bougeois, art’s very own Spiderwoman and the subject of a fascinating book by Jean Frémon, published in English by Les Fugitives (tr.
 Cole Swenson).

 Society of Authors / UK Translators Association